‘We Want Them Infected,' Trump HHS Appointee Said in Email Pushing to Expose Infants, Kids and Teens to Covid to Reach ‘Herd Immunity'

 "It may be that it will be best if we open up and flood the zone and let the kids and young folk get infected as we acutely lock down the elderely and at risk folks" to get to "natural immunity…natural exposure," he wrote on July 24 to Hahn, Caputo and other HHS officials.
 Caputo asked Alexander to look further into the idea, further emails show.

 Caputo, who recruited Alexander, left HHS for a 60-day medical leave in September after he said in a video posted on his personal Facebook page that scientists at the CDC were engaged in "sedition" against Trump.
-Alexander was removed from his post in the same announcement.
+Alexander's departure was disclosed in the announcement of Caputo's medical leave.

+"His emails absolutely did not shape department strategy," an HHS spokesperson said.
+"Dr. Paul Alexander previously served as a temporary Senior Policy Advisor to the Assistant Secretary for Public Affairs and is no longer employed at the Department."

 The new emails present a striking look into Caputo and Alexander's attempts to downplay the pandemic as the coronavirus spread rapidly across the country, especially the Sun Belt, and the death toll rose.